Akshay1267/Rock-Paper-Game/README.md

 HTML5 → Structure of the game

-CSS3 → Styling and layout

-JavaScript (ES6) → Game logic & interactivity
+CSS3 → StylinJavaScript (ES6) → Game logic & interactivity

 🎮 How to Play